patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/tabs/tabs.md

 To implement accessible PatternFly **tabs**:

-- Give each tab within a set of tabs a unique title.
+- Ensure each tab within a set of tabs contains unique text.

 ## Testing